awillats/circuit-visualizer-p5/README.md

 # Feature requests:
+- [ !] visualize where we're controlling
+    - diamond around node?
+- [ !] in / out degree quant & viz
+    - this helps build intuition for which points are good to intervene
+    - cytoscape scales nodes by total degree

-- [ ] after calculating reachability, topologically sort the network
+- [ !] after calculating reachability, topologically sort the network
     - all "leftmost" nodes propogate their "phase" to all their children
         - easy! all nodes with no in degree get their own phase
     - maybe have intrinsic noise only move in Y dimension